qho-djo/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file "7-movethatfile" moves the file /tmp/betty to /tmp/myfirstdirectory.
 The file "8-firstdelete" deletes the file betty.
 The file "9-firstdirdeletion" deletes the directory /tmp/myfirstdirectory.
+The file "10-back" takes you back to the previous directory.